 Let’s say that you start budgeting today.
 Let’s pretend that you put all of your current money into a bucket with the label “Bucket #1.”

 Now, imagine that payday is tomorrow.
 You put that money into Bucket #2.
 Your partner gets paid this Friday, and boom!
 You’ve got Bucket #3.
 Next week, your grandma sends you a birthday card with a cash gift.
 Yup, that’s Bucket #4.
 Every time you get more money, you add a new bucket.

 When it’s time to pay a bill or refill your gas tank, you dip into your buckets, in order, starting with Bucket #1.
 When a transaction pulls funds from more than one bucket (e.g., it finishes one bucket and starts taking from the next), the age is a weighted average of how old those buckets were.

-Every time you spend, your Age of Money is recalculated based on the average of your last ten cash transactions—that’s the number that appears just above your budget.
-And the older it grows, the less you’ll worry about when payday will arrive.
+Every time you spend, your Age of Money is recalculated based on the average of your last ten cash transactions.
+And that’s the number that appears just above your budget.
+The older it grows, the less you’ll worry about when payday arrives.

 Wishing you the best in this budgeting journey.
 Give that mirror a good bicep flex because here you are, gaining total control over your money.